Nelkis Casabona

+Life and career

-Casabona was born and raised in Pueblo Nuevo, one of three neighborhoods of the city of Matanzas, in Cuba's Matanzas Province.
+Casabona was born and raised in Pueblo Nuevo, one of three wards of Matanzas in Cuba.
 In her first international appearance she finished fourth in the 200 m final at the 2001 World Youth Championships in Athletics, but was disqualified for a lane infraction.
 It was not until 2009 that she began to make her impact on the Cuban senior ranks.
 That year she ran personal bests of 11.62 seconds for the 100 metres and 23.84 seconds for the 200 m.
 She was runner-up over 200 m at the 2009 ALBA Games, held in Havana, and helped the Cuban women win the 4×100 metres relay.
 She did not run abroad in 2010; her season was highlighted by a 100 m win at the Barrientos Memorial and new best of 11.39 seconds for the distance.

 The 2011 season proved to be a breakthrough one for Casabona.
 She improved her 100 m best to 11.31 seconds then won both sprints at the Barrientos Memorial.
 She won the 100 m, 200 m and 4 × 100 m relay events at the 2011 ALBA Games.
 She broke the games record times in the events and dipped under twenty-three seconds for the first time in the 200 m final, running 22.97 seconds.
 Her global senior debut followed at the 2011 World Championships in Athletics: she was knocked out in the 100 m heats, but reached the 200 m final.
 An appearance at the 2011 Pan American Games closed her season and she was a finalist in both sprints as well as part of the fourth-placed Cuban relay team.

 She won both Cuban sprint titles in 2012 and placed seventh in the 200 m at the 2012 Ibero-American Championships in Athletics.
 She was chosen to run the 200 m for the Cuban team at the 2012 London Olympics.